koutianqi/koutianqi.github.io/index.markdown

 Tianqi’s research focuses on **ethics, politics, and policy** in the production of Machine Learning knowledge & technology.
 Trained in Philosophy of Science and Science and Technology Studies, Tianqi is particularly interested in investigating the relationship between the epistemic and ethical dimensions of the processes of ML knowledge and technology production to generate conceptual and practical tools and understanding to inform policy, regulation, legal reforms that ensure responsible production and dissemination of ML knowledge and production.
 Tianqi identifies conceptual problems that clarify these relationships and propose both conceptual and practical solutions.
 Tianqi's research has been featured in interdisciplinary venues including philosophy of science, computer science, policy, and human-computer interaction.
 Currently, Tianqi is studying hype as a relational phenomenon and its implications for Machine Learning based policing tools.
 His work aligns with the missions of numerous institutions spanning research reform and governance bodies of Technology

 Before Penn State, Tianqi was an Machine Learning Engineer.
-He received his BS in Economics at Harbin Institute of Technology and Monash University with high honors, and MS in computer science from Fordham University with Dean's Fellowship.
+He received his BS in Economics at Harbin Institute of Technology and Monash University with high honors, and MS in computer science from Fordham University with Dean's Fellowship where he developed a semi-supervised variant of Support Vector Machine.

 ## Recent news: